Zembi/CustomConsoleChromeWeb/README.md

 <h2 align='center'>CustomConsoleChromeWeb</h2>
 Created a custom web console, using it on my projects, for my convience.
 You can try it out, too.
 It is not completed yet, as there are a lot of things I want to add on.
 The idea is that after following the steps down below, by calling the function console.log(), the messages will be displayed in the custom Console and not, in the default one of your broswer.
 Future versions will be posted, so if you are interested, be aware!
-Any ideas about the project, will be appreciated.
+New ideas would be appreciated.
 <br>
 <hr>
 <h3 align='center'>IN HEADER TAG</h3>